profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 The Buddha’s final and complete realisation was to discover that he had been believing in something that was not true.
 He had been deceived by what he calls the house-builder.
 The houses are the structures of mind;
 the ‘me’ and the ‘mine’ we take so seriously.
-‘It is me that is longing.’
-‘It is me that is feeling disappointed.’
-‘It is my mood, my body, my mind.’
+“It is me that is longing.”
+“It is me that is feeling disappointed.”
+“It is my mood, my body, my mind.”
 He saw clearly how these impressions had been constructed by the habits of craving.
-Having penetrated this with profound insight, the process was understood; the mainstay of the house, the ridge-pole, was broken and suffering had ended.
+Having penetrated this with profound insight, he understood the process; the mainstay of the house, the ridge-pole, was broken and suffering had ended.
 Wandering around hoping for a solution to his struggles was over.
-From here on, he would abide at ease in the state prior to all arising and ceasing; the unmade, the undying reality.
+From then on, he would abide at ease in the state prior to all arising and ceasing; the unmade, the undying reality.
 {:.dhp-reflection}